Welcome to Rider Transit.

 - Debe firmar la carta de queja.

 Found items turned into Rider Transit drivers or staff will be held at the Rider Transit Center Customer Service office at 45 Transit Ct, NW, Concord, NC 28025.
-Unclaimed articles will be discarded after 30 days.
+Unclaimed articles will be discarded or donated after 72 hours.
+At the discretion of staff, any item may be discarded prior to 72 hours.
 To claim an item, please contact Customer Service at 704-920-7433 and be prepared to describe the item to the Customer Service representative.
 Items may be picked up during normal business hours Monday through Friday from 6:30 am to 5:30 pm.